Partner FAQs

 The program was founded in Shepparton, which is home to the largest Aboriginal and Torres Strait Islander population in Victoria outside of metropolitan Melbourne.
 It is estimated that one in 10 Shepparton residents are Aboriginal or Torres Strait Islander.

 However, once we realised the program was successful, we knew we did not want to keep this model to ourselves.
-Instead we wish to share our model with other Aboriginal and Torres Strait Islander communities that can benefit from our model for their own children and youth.
+Instead, we wish to share our model with other Aboriginal and Torres Strait Islander communities that can benefit from our model for their own children and young people.

-In 2018 we started an Expansion Program in Queensland and aim to have several Jobs4U2 model operating across the country.
+In 2018 we started an Expansion Program in Queensland and aim to have several Jobs4U2 models operating across the country.
 You can read more about our Expansion Project here.

 Our annual budget varies from year to year, however most years the budget required to run the Jobs4U2 program in full is $2.1-$2.3 million per year.
 You can read more about our financials in our annual reports.